 Sarah’s photography focuses on finding soulful, authentic, and compassionate perspectives through which to view people, places, and things in a peaceful light.
 Her subjects include whatever Key West has to offer, but especially nature scenes from Fort Zachary Taylor State Park.
 Her deep understanding of light combines with the wonderful atmosphere of Key West to produce images that create a sense of tranquility.
 She finds meaning in nudging the world ever so gently in the direction of the good, the true, and the beautiful.
 She practices yoga regularly and has participated in the Key West Yoga and Wellness Festival as a volunteer and sponsor.

 Sarah has always loved photography and light.
 She bought her first “real” camera, a Minolta XGM 35 mm film camera, with her first “real” paycheck from Sylvania Lighting in 1979.
 She learned photography by poring over each monthly installment of the Time-Life Series on Photography and practicing as much as possible.
 After retiring from the corporate world, Sarah decided to focus on engaging her more artistic side through her long-time love of photography.
 She purchased an Olympus OM-D EM-1 ii mirrorless camera and pro-level lenses and then practiced and practiced as she developed a substantial body of work in Key West.

 On her approach to photography, Sarah says “Photography enables you to frame something—you get this little part of the world that you can control because you can frame it and look at it from a certain viewpoint.
 With every scene, I can isolate a little part that I really like.
 Then I feel like my vision has created that personal imprint on whatever it is that I’m photographing.”

-Sarah has chosen to have her large-format photos printed on recycled aluminum because of the immense depth and clarity of this format.
-She utilizes two high-quality art printing firms to produce the images using a process known as dye sublimation.
+She has chosen to have her large-format photos printed on recycled aluminum because of the immense depth and clarity of this format.
+She utilizes two environmentally conscious art printing firms to produce the images using a process known as dye sublimation.
 In this process, a photo is printed on paper and then the print is placed on a sheet of recycled aluminum with a thin polymer coating.
 The print and aluminum sheet are pressed together and heated to 400 degrees Fahrenheit.
 At this temperature the dyes from the print sublimate and drive through the polymer coating to the aluminum base.
 The back side of the aluminum sheet is then bonded to an aluminum frame that allows the print to hover about 3/4” away from the wall.
 Besides being beautiful, the resulting prints have other important benefits.
 Due to the integral frame, they do not require an external frame, thus saving you hundreds of dollars and creating a modern look.
 The print dimensions can range from less than 10 inches on the longest edge to over 60 inches on the longest edge.
 The prints are relatively lightweight and can be hung easily on almost any wall.
 The prints will not fade appreciably for over 65 years, about 2-3 times longer than other prints—see Chromaluxe report here.
 They can also be coated to withstand outdoor conditions.